privaci/privaci.github.io/_posts/2018-03-15-ci_symposium.md

 2. An extended abstract of published or mature work
 3. A 1 page description of an interesting use case to be discussed the symposium

-__Note__ If you're interested in attending the symposium without submission, please fill in [this form](https://goo.gl/forms/LRzpnc0AXDJffpyf1).
+__Note:__ If you're interested in attending the symposium without submission, please fill in [this form](https://goo.gl/forms/LRzpnc0AXDJffpyf1).
 We will send the confirmation upon review.

 Papers should be formatted using the [2018 ACM Master Article Template](https://www.acm.org/publications/authors/submissions).
 For LaTeX users, choose <b>format=sigconf</b>.